dexterrrrrrrrrrrrrrrrrrrrr/naruto/naruto/README.md

 - **Blue Lines:** Shows the hand tracking so you know it's working

 ### Note:
-- Had to remove the glow to make it compatible for all devices.
+- Had to remove the glow to make it compatible for all devices..